 Since 1858

-The best part about working on a legacy brand is the chance to shape its unfolding story.
+The best part about leading a legacy brand is the chance to shape its unfolding story.

 Macy's Herald Square on 34th Street NYC